-- · Limit 20 crappie. - CLOSED to the possession of tiger muskie.
-All tiger muskie must be immediately released. - Tiger muskie may not be taken by means of underwater spearfishing. - Closed to the use of underwater spearfishing to take largemouth and smallmouth bass from April 1 through the fourth Saturday of June. - Unlawful to use whole fish for bait.
-Cut baitfish must not be larger than one inch in any dimension and no more than one piece per hook.
+- Limit 20 crappie. - CLOSED to the possession of tiger muskie.
+All tiger muskie must be immediately released. - Tiger muskie may not be taken by means of underwater spearfishing. - Closed to the use of underwater spearfishing to take largemouth and smallmouth bass from April 1 through the fourth Saturday of June.